alex-esc/notes/notebooks/p-gen-pro-teo.md

-{% for post in site.tags.Psicologia general %}
+{% for post in site.tags.Psicologia general reversed %}

 <div>